-The volatility of volatility, or VVIX, could be helpful to add to your Watchlist.
-VVIX indicates how to create options strategies in VIX options.
+The volatility of volatility, or VVIX, could be helpful to add to your watchlist.
+Learn how it measures and the difference between VVIX vs VIX.

 Markets are demanding and every tool helps.
-The good news for options traders?
+The good news for option traders?
 Smart folks keep inventing them.
 Traders have traditionally relied on the SPX.
-Then along came “the fear gauge,” or the Cboe Volatility Index (VIX), which gives a theoretical estimate of SPX’s future volatility, based on SPX options.
-To help options traders take an even deeper analytic dive, in 2012 the Cboe introduced VVIX, which in simple lingo is “the VIX of the VIX.”
+Then along came “the fear gauge,” or the Cboe Volatility Index (VIX), which gives a theoretical estimate of the SPX’s future volatility, based on SPX options.
+To help option traders take an even deeper analytic dive, in 2012 the Cboe introduced VVIX, which in simple lingo is “the VIX of the VIX.”

 Just as VIX is calculated from SPX options, VVIX is calculated from VIX options.
 The formula is basically the same.
 It’s a complex weighting of the out-of-the-money (OTM) options to create a metric for the market’s estimation of what the index’s volatility might be (SPX, in the case of VIX, and VIX, in the case of VVIX) in the following 30 days.